 Occasionally required.
 The name of the organization the domain belongs to. |

 Sometimes populated with an AI-generated prediction.
-If you select Law Firm as the Annotation Decision, this field is required.
+If you select Law Firm as the Case SME Revision, this field is required.
 If you select Privilege Conferring as the Final Privilege Status, this field is required. |

-Single choice | N | A field used during the Confirm Privilege Status pipeline step.
-Select Privilege Conferring, Privilege Neutral, or Privilege Breaking. |
+Single choice | N | A field used to revise the value in the Privilege Designation field during the Confirm Domain Privilege Designations pipeline step.
+Select Privilege Conferring, Privilege Neutral, or Privilege Breaking if the Privilege Designation is not correct. |

-If you select Privilege Conferring as the Final Privilege Status, the Organization Name field is required.
+If you select Privilege Conferring as the Case SME Revision, the Organization Name field is required.
 Annotators can ignore this field. |

 Following is the suggested annotation workflow for Domains.
 Complete these steps in priority order: